-6.54.
+6.58.
 The operating organization should establish the necessary organizational structure and should assign responsibilities for emergency preparedness and response.
-This includes arrangements for (i) timely notification, alerting and activation of sufficient trained and qualified response personnel to manage the response, to take mitigatory actions, to assess the emergency, to protect people on the site, and to advise public authorities on the implementation of urgent protective actions off the site; (ii) provision for co ordination of the response on the site with the response by off-site response organizations; (iii) provision of the necessary information and of support to, and co operation with, the relevant public authorities; and (iv) timely notification and provision of information in the framework of the Convention on Early Notification of a Nuclear Accident Convention on Early Notification of a Nuclear Accident Convention on Early Notification of a Nuclear Accident (1987) [19].
-Requirements on the preparedness of the operating organization for emergencies can be found in Ref.
-[20].[CR44]
+This includes arrangements for (i) timely notification, alerting and activation of sufficient trained and qualified response personnel to manage the response, to take mitigatory actions, to assess the emergency, to protect people on the site, and to advise public authorities on the implementation of urgent protective actions off the site; (ii) provision for co-ordination of the response on the site with the response by off-site response organizations; (iii) provision of the necessary information and of support to, and co-operation with, the relevant public authorities; and (iv) timely notification and provision of information in the framework of the Convention on Early Notification of a Nuclear Accident [19].
+Guidance on the preparedness of the operating organization for emergencies can be found in Ref.
+[20].